 The minimum performance requirements are:

-SCRIM value must be at least 0.7 ESC.
+SCRIM value must be at least 0.7 ESC and the results made available to council.
 Aggregate retention – a visual assessment of the surfacing must be performed to assess the level of coverage and retention.
 Aggregate retention must be assessed by determining coverage on any 300mm x 300mm area.
 The surface must be rejected if any three locations have less than 95% chip coverage.

 Texture depth – the surfacing must be rejected if any three locations have a mean profile depth of 1.0mm or less (105mm sand circle if determined in accordance with NZTA Specification ‘T/3’).